NCAR/WRF-Chem-Preprocessing-Tools/README_fire_emis.md

+# fire_emis

-**fire_emis** creates fire emissions files for use with the online plumerise in WRF-Chem and also for CAM-Chem
+fire_emis creates fire emissions files for use with the online plumerise in WRF-Chem and also for CAM-Chem

 Fortran based preprocessor for creating fire emission inputs for WRF-Chem when running with plumerise and also for creating fire emission inputs for the CAM-Chem global models.
 The fire emissions inventory is based on the Fire Inventory from NCAR (FINN).